About the project

 The new Linhaven long-term care home will have a cozy, home-like feeling.
 Each resident home area is subdivided into two 16-bed wings, featuring a shorter hallway with a sitting area at the end of the corridor and its own spa / shower area.

-The new Linhaven and Seniors' Wellness Centre is being redeveloped to create a hub of service for residents, seniors, their families and the community.
+The new Linhaven long-term care home and Seniors Community Hub is being redeveloped to facilitate the integration of services for residents, seniors, their families and the community.

-The Seniors' Wellness Centre features an Adult Day Program area, exercise room, cafe seating, program kitchen and dining, conference room and courtyard.
+The Seniors Community Hub features an Adult Day Program area, exercise room, cafe seating, program kitchen and dining, conference room and courtyard.

 Linhaven will be pursuing WELL Silver certification under the WELL Building Standard.
 The WELL Building Standard supports the health and well-being of residents and staff who will be living and working in the new facilities, together with guests, families and volunteers who visit and use the amenities.
 The WELL Building Standard is premised on a holistic approach and is focused on enhancing people's health and well-being through the built environment.